 Occupants | Photos & Maps | Sources

 This two-storey brick house at the corner of Wellington Crescent and Kingsway in the Crescentwood area of Winnipeg was designed by architect C. C. Chisholm and built in 1909.
-It was sold in 2016 to a developer who planned to demolish the building and replace it with condominiums.
+It was sold in 2016 to a developer who planned to replace the building with condominiums.
+It was demolished on 25 November 2020.

 Photos & Coordinates